 - I’m interested in other programs within the School of Medicine and Public Health.
 How does TRIUMPH relate to these programs?

-- I’m planning to pursue the MD-MPH dual-degree program.
+- I’m planning to pursue or have already obtained a master of public health (MPH).
 Should I still join TRIUMPH?

 Once you're in